 Registering for the Course

 Chris Brennan is a professional astrologer from Denver, Colorado, USA.
 He is the former President of the Association for Young Astrologers, and the former Research Director of the National Council for Geocosmic Research.
-He specializes in ancient Greco-Roman astrology, and is the author of a book on the subject titled Hellenistic Astrology: The Study of Fate and Fortune.
-He is also the host of The Astrology Podcast, and the author of The Astrology Dictionary.
+He specializes in ancient astrology, and is the author of a book on the subject titled Hellenistic Astrology: The Study of Fate and Fortune.
+Since 2012 he has been the host of an award-winning weekly show called The Astrology Podcast.
 For more information about his work visit ChrisBrennanAstrologer.com.

 Chris can be contacted by email at: firstname.lastname@example.org